A characterization of $g_2$-minimal normal 3-pseudomanifolds with at most four singularities: Introduction

-Kalai's results are on the link of simplices presented in a normal $d$-pseudomanifold and provides the lower bound on the value $g_2$ of that pseudomanifold in terms of the same for a link.
-Later, Fogelsanger's thesis \cite{Fogelsanger} removed the restriction on Kalai's observation and combination of these two implies that if $d\geq 0$ and $\Delta$ is a normal $d$-pseudomanifold then for any face $\sigma$ of $\Delta$ of co-dimension 3 or more then $g_2(\Delta)\geq g_2(\lk (\sigma))$.
-In \cite{Gromov}, the non-negativity of the invariant $g_2$ has been described in a different way of rigidity and in \cite{BagchiDatta} a details study on lower bound theorem has been given in terms of Gromov rigidity.
-For the case of three dimensional normal pseudomanifold $\Delta$, the result is turned out to be $g_2(\Delta)\geq g_2(\lk (v))$ for every vertex $v$ in $\Delta$.
-If $g_2(\Delta)=g_2(\lk (v))$ for some vertex $v$, then such complex $\Delta$ is said to be \textbf{$g_2$-minimal} (or have relatively minimal $g_2$ \cite{BasakSwartz}).
-Basak and Swartz \cite{BasakSwartz} proved that if $\Delta$ is a $g_2$-minimal $3$-dimensional normal pseudomanifold with at most two singular vertices, then $\Delta$ is obtained from a one vertex suspension of a surface and some boundary complex of $4$-simplices by a sequence of operations of the form vertex folding and connected sum.
-In this article we have worked with the $g_2$-minimal normal $3$-pseudomanifolds with at most four singularities, where link of one singular vertex is $\mathbb{RP}^2$ in the case of three singularities and link of two singular vertices are $\mathbb{RP}^2$ in the case of four singularities.
+Kalai's findings establish a lower bound on the value of $g_2$ for a normal $d$-pseudomanifold, where 2-dimensional links are spheres, expressed in terms of the same for a link.
+Subsequently, Fogelsanger's results in [8, Chapter 8] removed the restriction on 2-dimensional links.
+The combined implications of Kalai and Fogelsanger's results assert that if $d\geq 0$ and $\Delta$ is a normal $d$-pseudomanifold, then for any face $\sigma$ of $\Delta$ with co-dimension 3 or more, the inequality $g_2(\Delta)\geq g_2(\lk (\sigma,\D))$ holds.
+In \cite{Gromov}, the non-negativity of the invariant $g_2$ has been described in a different way of looking at rigidity, and in \cite{BagchiDatta}, a detailed study on the lower bound theorem has been given in terms of Gromov rigidity.
+For the case of the normal 3-pseudomanifold $\Delta$, the result turned out to be $g_2(\Delta)\geq g_2(\lk (v,\D))$ for every vertex $v$ in $\Delta$.
+If $g_2(\Delta)=g_2(\lk (v,\D))$ for some vertex $v$, then such a complex $\Delta$ is said to be {\em $g_2$-minimal} (or have relatively minimal $g_2$ \cite{BasakSwartz}).
+Basak and Swartz \cite{BasakSwartz} proved that if $\Delta$ is a $g_2$-minimal normal 3-pseudomanifold with at most two singular vertices, then $\Delta$ is obtained from a one-vertex suspension of a surface and some boundary complexes of $4$-simplices by a sequence of operations of the form vertex foldings and connected sums.
+In this article, we have worked with the $g_2$-minimal normal $3$-pseudomanifolds with at most four singularities.
+More precisely, we proved the following:

+\begin{Theorem} Let $\Delta$ be a normal $3$-pseudomanifold such that $\Delta$ has $n$ singular vertices among which $n-2$ have $\mathbb{RP}^2$-singularities, where $3\leq n\leq 4$.
+Then $\Delta$ is obtained from a one-vertex suspension of a surface, and some boundary complexes of $4$-simplices by a sequence of operations of types connected sums, vertex foldings, and edge foldings. \end{Theorem}